gvenezia/regl-layouts-playground/README.md

 ### Customization
 Various parameters at the top of `app.js` are provided for easy experimentation:
 * number of points
-* width of points
+* size of points
 * transition duration

 Some customization is more complicated bc it must be done within regl.
 For example, the points on the screen are square by default (they correspond directly to pixels).
-However, I've also included a commented out portion that shows how to display circles with regl.
+However, in the `frag: ` portion of the regl code, I've included a commented out portion that shows how to display circles with regl.
 (Please note that this extra logic takes a toll on performance.
-I'd recommend decreasing the number of poitns by 10x before implementing circles).
+I'd recommend decreasing the number of points by 10x-100x before implementing circles).

-### How was it built?
+### What's the project structure?
 I used a D3 boilerplate (see more below).

 ### To Do